🔊The 10 Best Audiobooks I've Listened To (Out of Hundreds)

 There’s this debate that will just never die: do audiobooks count?
 I always answer, “for what?”
 Who are we worried about pleasing in our reading lives, other than ourselves?

 Yes, I’ve seen and heard all the arguments against audiobooks, but I don’t care.
-How do you do when it comes to reading?
+Whether you:

 Have trouble learning